aurae-runtime/aurae-legacy/README.md

 ```

 This empty loop status of the daemon is it's default and most stable state.
 Once the loop is `healthy` work and capabilities can be registered to the daemon and the system can be composed at runtime.

+## Capabilities API

+Capabilities are similar to subsystems and will come with various sub-resources that can be implemented and registered against the empty loop.

+ - Ingress
+ - Runtime
+ - Schedule
+ - Storage
+ - Network
+ - Firewall